Hairy Black holes in General Minimal Massive Gravity: Static Solution

 which leads also to

 Here, using an extension of the ADT method for Chern$-$Simons$-$like theories of gravity \cite{Bergshoeff:2019rdb}, we will obtain the conserved charges that characterize, globally, the black hole solution \eqref{eqmetric} of GMMG.
-The dreibein components of the metric can be chosen as
+Now, considering the Killing vector $\partial_t$ of the black hole vacuum background \eqref{eqmetric}, we find that (see appendix \ref{app02}) \begin{small}